-In respect of Freehold's United States assets, proved net undeveloped reserves assigned represented 7% of the total proved net reserves assigned in the Ryder Scott Report.
-The proved undeveloped reserves in the Ryder Scott Report relate to drilled uncompleted wells or wells for which permits for drilling have been received.
-All of the proved undeveloped reserves in the Ryder Scott Report are expected to be developed in 2022.
+In respect of Freehold's United States assets, proved net undeveloped reserves assigned represented 13% of the total proved net reserves assigned in the Ryder Scott Report.
+The proved undeveloped reserves in the Ryder Scott Report relate to drilled uncompleted wells.
+All of the proved undeveloped reserves in the Ryder Scott Report are expected to be developed in 2023.

-Probable net undeveloped reserves assigned in the Trimble Report represented 26% of the total proved plus probable net reserves assigned to Freehold's Canadian assets.
+Probable net undeveloped reserves assigned in the Trimble Report represented 17% of the total proved plus probable net reserves assigned to Freehold's Canadian assets.
 Similar to the proved undeveloped reserves in the Trimble Report, the probable undeveloped reserves in the Trimble Report relate to locations that are within actively developed resource plays and in close proximity to existing production (although in most cases farther away from existing production than the locations associated with proved undeveloped reserves).
 The majority of these reserves are in unconventional resource plays where reserves are estimated from analog type curve analysis.
-In the Trimble Report, 18% of the probable undeveloped reserves are forecast to be drilled in the next two years.
+In the Trimble Report, 17% of the probable undeveloped reserves are forecast to be drilled in the next two years.
 The balance of the probable undeveloped reserves in the Trimble Report are forecast to be drilled within ten years and have been validated based on geology and proximity to production but are deferred to correlate with the historical development drilling timeframes in individual areas.
-For example, in the Dodsland Viking resource play which represents approximately 51% of probable undeveloped reserves booked in the Trimble Report, future development is forecasted at an average of 78 locations per year for 5 years to match recent historical drilling results, then an average of 67 locations per year from 2027 to 2031.
+For example, in the Dodsland Viking resource play which represents approximately 53% of probable undeveloped reserves booked in the Trimble Report, future development is forecasted at an average of 76 locations per year for 5 years to match recent historical drilling results, then an average of 54 locations per year from 2028 to 2032.

-Probable net undeveloped reserves assigned in the Ryder Scott Report represented 57% of the total proved plus probable net reserves assigned to Freehold's United States assets.
+Probable net undeveloped reserves assigned in the Ryder Scott Report represented 54% of the total proved plus probable net reserves assigned to Freehold's United States assets.
 Similarly to the probable undeveloped reserves booked in the Trimble Report, the probable undeveloped reserves in the Ryder Scott Report relate to locations that are within actively developed resource plays and in close proximity to existing production.
 The majority of these reserves are in unconventional resource plays where reserves are estimated from analog type curve analysis.
-In the Ryder Scott Report, all of the probable undeveloped reserves are forecast to be drilled between 2023 and 2031, with 16% forecast to be drilled in 2023.
-The balance of the probable undeveloped reserves in the Ryder Scott Report, which are forecast to be drilled between 2024 and 2031, have been validated based on geology and proximity to production but are deferred to correlate with the historical development drilling timeframes in individual areas.
+In the Ryder Scott Report, all of the probable undeveloped reserves are forecast to be drilled between 2023 and 2031, with 22% forecast to be drilled in 2023 and 2024.
+The balance of the probable undeveloped reserves in the Ryder Scott Report, which are forecast to be drilled between 2025 and 2031, have been validated based on geology and proximity to production but are deferred to correlate with the historical development drilling timeframes in individual areas.